 Proposed highway improvement options are likely to range in scale, nature and extent.
-There are a number of key characteristics that have the potential to be affected through highway improvements through both the construction phase and as a result of the completed project.
+There are a number of key characteristics that have the potential to be affected through highway improvements.
 The significance of the effects on the landscape and visual amenity of the area (adverse or beneficial) of any option proposed will need to be assessed in accordance with current guidelines.
-Reference will need to be made to the current landscape Character assessments for Local Character Areas 19 and 25 and the Conservation Area appraisal.
+Reference will need to be made to the current landscape Character assessments for Local Character Areas 19 and 25 and the Conservation Area appraisal52.

 Duelling of the Acle Straight is likely to cause significant adverse effects on the existing landscape character.
 Mitigation of these affects may be challenging and would need to recognise that common methods - such as screening tree belts - may be highly intrusive in terms of the extensive open landscape character.
-Noise is an important aspect of tranquillity.
-Schemes should seek to address this, but the provision of noise barriers would be detrimental to the iconic landscape viewing potential along this route.
-There could be scope for low noise surfacing.